 - Spirituality: Don’t put your spiritual life on hold while you pursue academics--you will need the strength of your faith to weather various challenges.
 Consider how you will foster spiritual growth in your life.
 What Bible Study and church services are available to keep you growing in faith?
 There is great blessing to be found in God’s word.
 Consider learning a new scripture each week to strengthen and encourage you.
 How will you structure your time to make talking with God a priority?
 What about texting a prayer request regularly to your family to take before God’s throne?
 Or subscribing to a daily devotional?

 - State of health: College dorms are pretty much a Petri dish of diseases and college life tends to run down the immune system.
 Staying healthy requires good habits.
-How will assure you get enough rest?
+How will insure you get enough rest?
 How will you taking care of yourself nutritionally?
 What are your plans for getting exercise?
 What happens when you get sick?
 How will you handle medication refills or reordering contact lenses?
 What happens if you need to see a dentist or doctor?
 How does the insurance plan work?
 How would you cope with a roommate having a serious illness such as an eating disorder?
 And please never eat food without first washing your hands or using the hand sanitizer, really, you will thank me later!

 - Sanity: School brings a host of different stressors.
 How will you care for yourself emotionally?
 What are your biggest concerns about college life?
 Talking with a friend, getting rest, or getting some exercise are great first responses to stress, but what if you start feeling overwhelmed?
-How will you managing stress to avoid burn out?
+How will you manage stress to avoid burn out?
 Most college campuses offer free or cheap counseling so consider when you might consider taking advantage of that resource.
 A bad break up, or failing a class, or just needing a listening ear are great reasons to utilize these resources.
 We all need some life coaching now and again, consider the benefit from seeing a counselor just to process life.
 How would you help a friend who seems depressed?
 How might you direct a friend to use counseling resources?

 - Serving: College can be a me-focused time, but it is not how God called us to live.
 How might you find ways to care for others beyond yourself?
 How are you caring for others?
 Consider your gifting and consider ways to use your gifts for God's kingdom.
 What might God be calling you to do?